chethanp11/Regression_model-R/README.md

 # Data-Science
-Share Data Science Methods and Techniques using widely used programming languages
+Share Data Science Methods and Techniques using widely used programming languages.
+Add simple programs for beginners to understand and practice Data Science and Machine Learning Methodologies